catundchat/stable-diffusion-v1.5-lora/README.md

 Here I chose Stable Diffusion v1.5 as the base model and collected different weapon images as dataset(axe, spear, trident and whip).
 After training, the model could generate 4 kinds of weapons with pink blossom patterns on them.

 ### Data collection
-The axe images for training were uploaded as an example.
+In the `dataset/axe` folder, the axe images for training were uploaded as an example.
 For each kind of weapon, 100 photos were collected then labeled in `metadata.jsonl`.
 I preferred images with different backgrounds, lighting conditions, angles, and perspectives to make the model more robust and versatile, so I used Photoshop to simplify some complex backgrounds including watermarks and some strange lines.

 ### Model
-The model is on huggingface [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)
+The model is on huggingface [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5).

+v1-5-pruned.ckpt - 7.7GB, ema+non-ema weights. uses more VRAM - suitable for fine-tuning is needed.

+### Training
+I chose

 ## References
 1. [Stable Diffusion 微调及推理优化](https://cloud.tencent.com/developer/article/2302436)